gamblevore/speedie/Documentation/MessageClass.md

 Message has a lot of other functions such as `.Last` or `.Root`.
 They are computed rather than actual stored properties in memory.
 But its usually more useful to think in terms of those... for example getting `.last` or setting `.last` (appending into a tree node).

+`.last` by the way actually is accessed almost immediately even with 1 million children, because `Message` (internally) stores "`.first.prev` = `.last`" pretty cool huh!
+You don't see that behaviour.
+If you read `.first.prev` you will always get `nil`.
+But the fact is... that `.last` is constant time and fast no matter how many nodes you have. `.first` and `.last` are fast.

 ### Definition Properties:

     |String| Name